Summertodd/Summertodd/README.md

 - 👀 I’m interested in science
 - 🌱 I’m currently learning science
 - 💞️ I’m looking to collaborate on science
-- 📫 How to reach me
+- 📫 How to reach me science

 - 😄 Pronouns: she/her
 - ⚡ Fun fact: i was born in the summer